2026 Guide for a Bowen Island Day Trip

 All day hikes

-There are two ways to approach Mt.
+Firstly: Mt.
 Gardner.
+There are a two main ways to approach this mountain.
 One walking from Snug Cove, as an out and back, but the second is probably my favourite.
-Catch the bus and head across the island to either Blue Water, or to Rileys Cidery.
-Head into the trails from there, and walk back to Snug Cove.
-I’ve never been into out and backs, covering the same territory twice, so I think this is a great option for those who know they can last the 5 hours.
+Catch the bus and head across the island to Rileys Cidery.
+Note, the bus won’t directly drop you off here, you’ll have to walk up from the top of Bowen Bay Road.
+Head into the trails from behind Rileys Cidery (at the end of the road).
+Follow the signs that say “To Summit”.
+After Summiting the mountain and walk back to Snug Cove.

 Shorter hikes on Bowen

-The 1 hour hiking groups: we’ve got two routes for you.
+For the 1 hour hiking groups: we’ve got two routes for you.
 One is up to Dorman Point, read about the Dorman Point Trail here.
 Just cross the grass field (left after you walk off the ferry), and start heading up.
 It’s a steep 45min uphill hike to a beautiful view point of Vancouver.

 If you’ve already done this; there’s a secret trail behind the mailboxes on Dorman Road.
 The hike takes you up to a water tower overlooking the city.
 Search for Valhalla and you’re on your way.
 Not recommended for those not up for an adventure in getting lost.